 If you’re suffering with the horrors of shingles, you have my sympathy!
-If you’d like to book in for some acupuncture, get in touch, or click here to book:
+If you’d like to book in for some acupuncture, just get in touch.

 2018 study: Wang Y, Li W, Peng W, Zhou J, Liu Z. Acupuncture for postherpetic neuralgia: Systematic review and meta-analysis.
 Medicine (Baltimore).
 2018;97(34):e11986. doi:10.1097/MD.0000000000011986

 2019 study: Pei W, Zeng J, Lu L, Lin G, Ruan J. Is acupuncture an effective postherpetic neuralgia treatment?
 A systematic review and meta-analysis.
 J Pain Res.
 2019;12:2155-2165